Flash memory may refer to any of the following:

 1. Alternatively referred to as flash storage, flash memory is non-volatile computer memory.
 It was first invented by Fujio Masuoka in the early 1980s while at Toshiba and introduced it to the market in 1984.
 It was also later developed by Intel.
 Flash memory is an integrated circuit that does not need continuous power to retain data, but is a bit more expensive than magnetic storage.
 Today, flash memory is very popular and solid-state drives are a practical replacement for large hard drives if you have the extra money.

-Flash memory is widely used with car radios, cell phones, digital cameras, PDAs, solid-state drives, and printers.
+Flash memory is widely used with car radios, cell phones, digital cameras, PDAs, solid-state drives, tablets, and printers.
 The picture is an example of a MicroSD flash memory card.
 For additional information and examples, see our flash memory card page.

 NAND, NOR, and 3D flash memory